|

 at home.
 (Of course, their excellent vodka assisted in the process - to say

-nothing of the great food and congenial company.)
+nothing of the great food.)

 After we had eaten and drunk our